-The paintings, works on paper and sculptures are all drawn from the rich holdings of the Staatsgalerie.
-The combination of masterpieces of painting and sculpture with outstanding works on paper conveys a compelling and wellrounded picture of the period.
+The paintings, prints and sculptures are all from the Staatsgalerie's holdings.
+The combination of masterpieces of painting and sculpture with outstanding works on paper conveys a remarkably cohesive picture of the era.